-This information explains how to care for yourself after your implanted port or Broviac® catheter is removed.
-For the rest of this resource, our use of the word “you” and “your” refers to you or your child.Back to top
+This information explains how to care for yourself after your procedure to remove your implanted port or CVC.
+In this resource, the words “you” and “your” refer to either you or your child.Back to top

 Managing Your Pain

-- Don’t shower for 48 hours (2 days) after your procedure.
-Keep the bandage over your incision clean and dry.
+Don’t shower for 24 hours (1 day) after your procedure.
+Keep your bandage clean and dry.

 - You can go back to your regular diet after your procedure.

-- Don’t play any contact sports (such as football or soccer) for 6 to 8 weeks.
+- If you had an implanted port, don’t play any contact sports (such as football or soccer) for 6 to 8 weeks after your procedure.

-- If you need a note for school or work, let us know.
+- If you need a note for school or work, ask your healthcare provider.

 - Pain that doesn’t get better with medication